SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 - By default, duplicate rows are eliminated from the results.

-- To allow duplicates, the ALL option should be specified with a set operator.
+- The ALL option should be specified with a set operator to allow duplicates.

 - Arguments are evaluated from left to right.